 The belief that those now in power will be displaced shortly, and that under an administration formed under your auspices, a better order will commence, in which an equal distribution of the burden and benefit of government . . . and finally the removal of oppressive duties will be the primary objects of policy is what mainly consoles this quarter of the Union under existing embarrassment.

-Jackson and Calhoun won 56 percent of the popular vote in 1828—sweeping victory widely acclaimed as a triumph for "the common man."
-The "Jacksonians" boasted an organization vastly more efficient than that of Adams' National Republicans, a factor that had helped them gain control of both houses in the 1827 congressional elections.
+Jackson and Calhoun won 56 percent of the popular vote in 1828—a sweeping victory widely acclaimed as a triumph for "the common man."
+The "Jacksonians" boasted an organization vastly more efficient than that of Adams's National Republicans, a factor that had helped them gain control of both houses in the 1827 congressional elections.
 The presidential campaign was one of the most bitterly contested in the nation's history.
-Adams' supporters charged Jackson and his wife with immoral conduct (the two had married before Rachel's divorce from her first husband) and Jacksonians countered by reminding the electorate of the "corrupt bargain."
+Adams's supporters charged Jackson and his wife with immoral conduct (the two had married before Rachel's divorce from her first husband) and Jacksonians countered by reminding the electorate of the "corrupt bargain."
 Calhoun and the National Republican vice-presidential candidate Richard Rush were barely noticed in the fray.